alexjago/nparty/README.md

 This project, however, takes its name from an earlier step in the analysis: a party-preferred distribution.
 This is based on the observation that in lower house elections (Federal, State or Local), only three or four parties might contest a district.
 The theory is that a party-preferred distribution of Senate ballots will more closely reflect lower house results than simple Senate primaries will.
 Additionally, the full Senate ballot data permits full analysis of subsequent preference flows too, with the caveat that Senate voting is partial-preferential.

-## January 2022 update

-Hello World!
-The Rust rewrite is finally public!
-It even has a preliminary GUI!

-## May 2020 update

-NParty undergoes its biggest change yet, with a rewrite in Rust!
-GUI aspirations meanwhile have shifted to a web app version, leveraging Rust's strong WASM integration.

-### New NEW configuration

-The previous configuration was highly dependent on Python's ConfigParser.
-In moving to Rust some of that functionality (specifically, interpolation) is presently foregone.

-### Dealing with the 2016/2019 format change

-Instead of maintaining parallel analysis tools for two different data formats, there is now a tool

-### Predictor site

-Still a work in progress.

 # Let's Go!

+Command-line binaries for 64-bit Intel/AMD are available for Mac, Linux and Windows here: https://github.com/alexjago/nparty/releases

 To install from source, you'll need to first have [a recent stable Rust installed](https://www.rust-lang.org/learn/get-started) and then you can `cargo install --git https://github.com/alexjago/nparty`.

-TODO: binaries, web.

 ## Setup